beterbread/cat-page/README.md

-# landing-page
+# Cat Page
-Project for The Odin Project
+Project: Landing Page for The Odin Project
-Simple cat page
+Simple cat page using basic html and css